georust/rinex/README.md

 The `Rinex` structure comprises the `header` previously defined, and the `record` which contains the data payload.

-Record data are always sorted by `epoch`, that means from oldest sampling timestamps to newest sampling timestamps.
+Record data are always classified by `epoch` that means, by sampling timestamps.
+The record is naturally sorted from oldest epochs to newest.
 A `RINEX` file usually spans 24h at a steady sampling interval.

 The `record` is a complex structure of HashMap (_dictionaries_)